isomerpages/nlb-learning/_sustainability/Adults & Seniors/Programmes.md

 Nothing beats getting up close to learn how Singapore and various organisations have implemented sustainable solutions.
 Here you can expect visits to places such as Semakau Island, tree-planting at our parks and even beach clean ups to experience Sustainability in action.

-These journeys are open to both adults and seniors and held on a quarterly basis.
+These journeys are open to both adults and seniors.

-Click [here] (https://www.eventbrite.sg/cc/programmes-on-sustainability-66229){:target="_blank"} for the latest programme listings.
+Click [here](https://www.eventbrite.sg/cc/programmes-on-sustainability-66229){:target="_blank"} for the latest programme listings.

 ## **Sustainable Chapter**
 ![Alt text for image on Isomer site](/images/sustainability/Sustainability-AS-Prog-06.jpg)